HemachandarN/Women-s-E-Commerce-Clothing-Reviews/README.md

 ### **Text Preprocessing**

 Text Preprocessing comes under data preprocessing.
 This is step mainly deals with text data.
-Here we clean
+Here we clean the text data so that it will be easier to do analysis on them.
+The steps involved in this cleaning process are removal of stopwords, removal of punctuations, converting the words to lowercase and lemmatization.
+After the cleaning process the review is turned into individual words/tokens from which we can find out frequent words used by the poeople who give good ratings and vice versa.

-### **The Muse API**
+### **Sentiment Analysis**

 1. fetchDataFromMuse() | Checking for all the number of pages present and fetching all job listings from each page.<br>